 7 Ways to Focus on Mental Health This Holiday Season

 It's important to stay on top of your exercise regimen: You'll want to do an aerobic activity at least three times per week and strength-training a minimum of twice weekly.
-This will help you stay in a good mood, even with the many stressors that too often come with Thanksgiving, Christmas, and all the many traditions and festivities that are typically associated with this time of year.
+This will help you stay in a good mood, even with the many stressors that too often come with Thanksgiving, Christmas, and Hanukkah and all the many traditions and festivities that are typically associated with this time of year.

 One effective way to focus on mental health is eating well.
-What with mounds of gingerbread cookies and peppermint candy canes, it can be extremely challenging to stay on top of your nutritional goals, especially if you have a sweet tooth.
+With mounds of gingerbread cookies and peppermint candy canes, it can be extremely challenging to stay on top of your nutritional goals, especially if you have a sweet tooth.
 Don't worry though: It's not the end of the world if you have a piece of cake and a glass of wine on occasion; you'll just want to ensure that you're eating healthy, balanced meals when you are cooking for yourself and that you get a decent amount of green beans along with your mashed potatoes.

-This year might be particularly difficult for a lot of people and you may be someone who is spending the holidays grieving.
+This time of year might be particularly difficult for a lot of people and you may be someone who is spending the holidays grieving.
 It's normal to miss love ones, lost relationships, or forgotten traditions.
-It's completely acceptable to cry if you need to or take some time to process your feelings, even if that means you're not decorating a tree or attending all the festivities in your town: You're allowed to feel sad.
+It's completely acceptable to cry if you need to or take some time to process your feelings, even if that means you're not decorating a tree or attending all the festivities you normally would.
+You're allowed to feel sad.
 That being said, it's also okay to celebrate if you're in the mood.

 If you have never struggled with alcohol addiction, then you'll probably be just fine this season.
 However, a lot of folks who have been on the wagon for a long time fall off around December: It's such a tempting—and often very fragile—time.
 Use resources and available to you such as AA groups, sponsors, friends, and family.

-It's so important to take the time and space you need to manage your mind and reflect on where you are at mentally: After all, the holidays can bring up a lot of painful memories for some, and it might be really hard to navigate this year, especially with all the noise if you're surrounded by family, or all of the silence if this is a solitary period for you.
+It's so important to take the time and space you need to manage your mind and reflect on where you are at mentally: After all, the holidays can bring up a lot of painful memories for some, and it might be really hard to navigate this time of year, especially with all the noise if you're surrounded by family, or all of the silence if this is a solitary period for you.
 If you are feeling particularly lonely or sad, you may want to do this frequently: It will likely help you understand your emotions more fully and be able to distance yourself from them.

 Whether you are alone or surrounded by loved ones you may have complicated relationships with, it's important to ask for help if you need it.
-Aspyn Family offers on-demand coaching sessions so that we can help you navigate the ups and downs a lot of us deal with over the holidays.
+Aspyn Coaching offers on-demand coaching sessions so that we can help you navigate the ups and downs a lot of us deal with over the holidays.